-The Merge will have occured when the PoS Beacon Chain comes together with the existing PoW Mainnet chain.
-With that, Mainnet will bring the complete history of Ethereum and the ability to run smart contracts to the Proof of Stake network.
+The Merge occured when the PoS Beacon Chain came together with the existing PoW Mainnet chain.
+With that, Mainnet brought the complete history of Ethereum and the ability to run smart contracts to the Proof of Stake network.

-By mid-September 2022, this event will mark the end of Ethereum’s PoW network and the transition should run smoothly for all current ETH holders and users of the Ethereum Mainnet.
+The Ethereum Merge went live in mid-September and marked the end of Ethereum’s PoW network.
+The transition should have run smoothly for all current ETH holders and users of the Ethereum Mainnet.